Benefits and Tax Credits for Families with Disabled Children

 Disability Living Allowance (DLA) and Personal Independence Payment (PIP): Children, three months-15 years, can claim DLA.
 Adults of 16 and over can claim PIP.
 DLA and PIP can both be claimed by people who have substantial care and/or mobility needs, although the exact criteria are different.
 A child’s care needs have to substantially greater than a non-disabled child of the same age.
 DLA and PIP are ‘passports’ to other benefits and services.
 DLA and PIP, claimed for you or your children, do not depend on income so are not affected when you move into or out of paid work.

-CA can be claimed by parents and carers if they earn less than £114 a week and they care for someone receiving the daily living component of PIP or middle or higher rate care component of DLA.
-The threshold of £114 a week is after tax, National Insurance and some pension contributions and childcare costs have been deducted.
+CA can be claimed by parents and carers if they earn less than the earnings limit and they care for someone receiving the daily living component of PIP or middle or higher rate care component of DLA.
+The earnings limit is after tax, National Insurance and some pension contributions and childcare costs have been deducted.
 If you are thinking of taking up lower paid work you may want to consider the effect it could have on your entitlement to CA.

 UC is being introduced gradually by post code.
 Once on UC, you stay on UC even if you then move into a category of people not yet covered by it.
 It will eventually replace income based Job Seekers Allowance, Income based Employment Support Allowance, Working Tax Credit, Child Tax Credit, Income Support and Housing Benefit.

 CTC can be claimed by people responsible for a child.
 WTC can be claimed by a lone working parent or a couple of which one or both work.
 They are calculated together.
 The basic amount you are awarded is tapered off as your income increases.
 Be sure to tell HM Revenue & Customs if your child gets DLA/PIP and at what level.
 This could increase the basic award.